 Do you experience a lot of anxiety in your daily life?
-If so, you’re definitely not alone.
+If so, you’re not alone.

-In fact, anxiety is one of the most universal mental health issues in the modern world.
-There’s a ton of pressure involved in living life, and these results in stress that leads to anxiety and depression.
+Anxiety is one of the universal mental health issues in the modern world.
+There’s a ton of pressure involved in living life, which results in stress that leads to anxiety and depression.

-One of the most profound and effective tools for reducing anxiety is known as mindfulness meditation.
-If you’ve been wanting to learn more about the benefits of meditation, you’ve come to the right place for answers.
+One of the most profound and practical tools for reducing anxiety is mindfulness meditation.
+If you’ve wanted to learn more about the benefits of meditation, you’ve come to the right place for answers.

-This article takes a look at how mindfulness works and the purpose of meditation in everyday life.
-Keep reading to discover insight into this fascinating and useful topic.
+This article looks at how mindfulness works and the purpose of meditation in everyday life.
+Keep reading to discover insight into this fascinating and valuable topic.

 What is Mindfulness?

-In the most basic terms, mindfulness is the mental awareness of thoughts passing through your mind.
+Mindfulness is the mental awareness of thoughts passing through your mind in the most basic terms.

 For example, have you ever noticed that you talk to yourself?
 Well, it’s true.
 Every person on earth experiences a constant internal monologue.
-Pay close attention and you’ll realize that you have a voice inside that narrates every moment of your life.
-In fact, if you are awake, that voice will be chattering away almost non-stop.
+Pay close attention, and you’ll realize that you have a voice inside that narrates every moment of your life.
+If you are awake, that voice will be chattering away almost non-stop.

 This constant narration is the source of a tremendous amount of anxiety.
 If you’re experiencing stress due to something happening at work or home, the voice in your head will escalate this stressful detail, thus making it seem bigger and bigger.

-So just imagine for a moment what it would like if this internal narrator stopped talking.
-What would that be like?
+So imagine for a moment what it would be like if this internal narrator stopped talking.
+What would that be, for example?
 What if the voice stopped telling you stories about how bad life is and negative things you believe people say about you?
-What would that feel like?
-Sounds kinda pleasant, doesn’t it?
+What would that feel like in particular?
+Sounds somewhat pleasant.